pantor/frankx/README.md

 ## Path

 The path library is able to define paths from waypoints and blend them for a smooth second derivative.
+We are working on a third-order time-parametrization algorithm.

 ## Documentation